 unsigned clearfp(void);

 Note

 This function requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is enabled by default, and is disabled by armclang command-line options such as -ffast-math.
+In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.

-3.2.1 Floating-point functions for compatibility with Microsoft products on page 3-104.
+3.2.1 Floating-point functions for compatibility with Microsoft products on page 3-107.

-- 5.2 controlfp() on page 5-193. - 5.8 statusfp() on page 5-203.
+- 5.2 controlfp() on page 5-194. - 5.8 statusfp() on page 5-204.